shockcollective/Shock-Stuff/README.md

 # ⚡ SHOCK!

-Shock! is an open creative experiment built around audio storytelling.
+Shock! is an open creative collective built around audio storytelling.

-Each project has a script and a **master audio mix / PreSoundtrack**.
+Each project has a script and a **master radio play / PreSoundtrack**.
-Creative reinterpretations are called **versions**.
+Creative edits and reinterpretations are encouraged and will be called **versions**.

 ---

 ## 🎨 How to Participate

-- Animate, illustrate, or reinterpret a release
+- Choose and download a Shock! project from the Projects folder
-- Download files from the release folder
+- Interperate the radio play / PreSoundtrack in your own visual style
-- Credit all collaborators using **#ShockVersions**
+- Post your work or WIP publicly anywhere you like, just credit all contributors to the project

-For full project details, credits, optional stems, Discord sharing, and posting guidelines, see each release folder.
+For full project details, credits, optional dialogue stems, Discord sharing, and posting guidelines, see each project folder

 ---